The Best GPS Tracking Systems for Trucks in 2023

 How long does it take to install a GPS tracking system on my trucks and semi-trucks?

-Yes, it's legal as long as you inform your truck drivers that the truck is being GPS tracked.
+Yes, by law, you must inform fleet drivers that their vehicle is being tracked.

 Written by: